-The environment variable $HOME for a Linux account is defined by file /etc/passwd in almost all servers' setups.
+The environment variable $HOME for a Linux account is defined by file /etc/passwd if the account was not created in AD (Active Directory).
 Each account has an entry line in file /etc/passwd.
 For example, I can get my account's password expiration date by:

 $ echo $HOME